History of Nintendo Switch 2 in Timeline

 Nintendo Switch Pro Video Game Gaming Controller, Black (Renewed)

-In October 2020, Nintendo confirmed during a call with investors that it was working on its next gaming system.
+In October 2020, Nintendo confirmed to investors that they were working on their next gaming system.

-In 2021, the OLED Switch model was released, incorporating many of the speculated features of the rumored "Nintendo Switch Pro".
+In 2021, the OLED Switch model was released, incorporating many of the features that had been speculated for the "Nintendo Switch Pro".

-In July 2023, Video Games Chronicle reported that Nintendo had sent out SDKs for its next console to development partners, aiming to avoid the shortages experienced by ninth-generation consoles.
+In July 2023, Video Games Chronicle reported that Nintendo had sent out SDKs for its next console to development partners.

-In January 2024, a survey at the Game Developers Conference revealed that 250 developers were already producing games for the Switch 2, and 32% of those surveyed expressed interest in developing for the console.
+In January 2024, a survey conducted at the Game Developers Conference inquired about game creation, finding that 250 developers were already producing games slated for the Nintendo Switch 2, with 32% expressing interest.

 Nintendo Switch Version 2 - Grey - International Version